 Step 1: Find the perfect color

-I took finding the perfect door color very seriously.
-I lost count of how many times I went back and forth from Home Depot to find the perfect shade of blue.
-I brought home sample sizes and painted an old cabinet door with the color I was testing.
-Then I put the old cabinet door out on my stoop and studied the color at different times of day.
+I took finding the perfect door color very seriously and lost count of how many times I went back and forth from Home Depot to find the perfect shade of blue.
+Then I brought home sample sizes and painted an old cabinet door with the color I was testing and put the old cabinet door out on my stoop and studied the color at different times of day.
 I ended up choosing a lovely blue shade with gray undertones.
 As I mentioned above, the new color is “Dolphin Blue” by Behr.

 Step 2: Sand your door